ruthwikdasyam/infiniterobot/src/readme.txt

 2) [^-^] Terminal 2 <> Start new Terminal to run python scripts
 ----------------------------------------------
-$ docker exec -it myrobot_container /bin/bash
+$ docker exec -it infiniterobot_container /bin/bash
 ----------------------------------------------

 Run teleop or autonomous in this terminal - Commands given below